-Table-2: Number of Affected Households and Area of Land (Dec) by Villages\\
+Table-2: Number of Affected Households and Area of Land (Dec) by Villages

 SI Name of Union Affected Percentage Area of Average

 No Village Households Affected per

 Land Household

-1 Madhabpur Adabaria 43 100 187 4.77
+(Dec)

+1 Koturakandi Bandhabila 24 100 102.3 4.26

-Total 01 01 43 100 187 4.77
+Total 01 01 24 100 102.3 4.26

-\\ Number of Affected villages is one, and number of beneficiary villages is 5.Total beneficiary households is 536.
+^{} Number of Affected villages is one, and number of beneficiary villages is 5.Total beneficiary households is 302; while, the affected households = 24.

 - 24. Table-2 shows the distribution of APs (Affected Persons) by village.
-All the 43 APs come from one village, Madhabpur.
-In terms of Union, all the APs belong to only one Union, Adabaria.
+All the 24 APs come from one village, Katurakandi.
+In terms of Union, all the APs belong to only one Union, Bandhabila.
 PRAs were conducted in three locations which were attended mostly by the APs.
 These were also attended by the WMCA members and some local elites. - 25.
-The total land under cultivation (including the 1.09 acre leased in land) and other use by the APs is estimated at 1.87 acre (2.471 acre = one hectare) which are being cultivated and used by 43 households (4 of them will receive compensation for 2 types of losses which has raised the number of compensation receivers to 47 from 43 APs) and their losses will be compensated through giving them some money for the loss of crops, trees and structures.
+The total khas land under cultivation and other use by the APs is estimated at 1.023 acre (2.471 acre = one hectare) which are being cultivated and used by 24 households and their losses will be compensated through giving them some money for the loss of crops and trees.
 The amount of money to be given to them as compensation is estimated at Tk.
-225 per decimal for one paddy crop by the PVAT.
-Apart from paddy, another crop (Moog dal) is also grown in this land.
-The amount of compensation for moog dal, as per PVAT is Tk.
-110 per kg X 15 kg production per decimal = Tk.
-1,650.
-As the affected land is of two crops in a year, the amount of compensation per decimal will be Tk.
-(225+1,650) = Tk.
-1,875.
-The amount of money to be received by one AP as crop compensation was within 10% of their annual income in all the cases.
-For the loss of trees, the amounts of compensation were also determined by the PVAT.
+1000 per decimal for the seed bed (crop) as has been determined by the PVAT.
+It is to be noted that of the total affected land of 1.023 acre, 0.75 acre is under trees, and the rest 0.273 acre is used for seed bed.
+The amount of money to be received by one AP as crop compensation was les than 10% of their annual income in all the cases.
+For the loss of trees as well as fruits, the amounts of compensation were also determined by the PVAT.